eprints/idsidsids/README.md

-# Dates Dates Dates #
+# IDs IDs IDs #

-Allows a publication record to have multiple dates.
+Allows a publication record to have multiple IDs.

-By default, EPrints only allows one date to be entered per publication at any given time: either the date of publication, date of submission or date of completion.
+By default, EPrints only allows one ID to be entered per publication under the id_number field.
+Other types of ID fields such as issn and isbn have been included within EPrints core but often further bepsoke ID field are added for things like PubMed ID, PMCID, etc. if the id_number is already being used for DOIs.

-This module provides a replacement for the default EPrints "Date" and "Date Type" fields which allows the entry of any combination of the following:
+This module provides a replacement for the default EPrints "ID" and "ID Type" fields which allows the entry of any combination of the following:

- * Date of publication
- * Date of online publication
- * Date of acceptance
+ * DOI
- * Date of submission
+ * ISBN
+ * ISSN (including print and online)
+ * PubMed ID
- * Date of completion
+ * PMCID

-## RIOXX2 Support ##

-If the RIOXX2 package is installed (https://github.com/eprintsug/rioxx2) it will be automatically configured to use the replacement dates field provided by this package.

 ## Setup ##